sresende/airbnb_data_analysis/README.md

 ## Machine Learning Models Evaluation
 -----
-The training dataset with 23 columns in total was scaled and hot encoded before being used to training  the models.
-Initially, a linear regression model was applied.
+The dataset with 23 columns in total was scaled and hot encoded before being used to training our models.
 We started our model evaluation checking the baseline model and getting its score which has a negative value of -0.0001 meaning that the model is pretty bad at predictions.

-At first, we implemented a linear regression model that got a score of xxx on the training set and xxx on the test set.
-This model could be a good choice in a regression model because its coefficintes can be used  to  interpret or inference the target if the LINE assumptions be met.
+At first, we implemented a linear regression model and got a score of 0.64932 on the training set and -4.4354 on the test set.
+A Linear Regression model can be a good choice in a regression problem because its coefficintes can be used  to  interpret or to do inference at the target variable if the LINE assumptions be met.
 In this particular case, the LINE assumptions were not met so we couldn't use its coefficients to inference.
+Following, we applied lasso and ridge reguralization to see if it can improve its performance and we got the scored for Lasso 0.6361(Train), 0.6272 (Test) and 144.961 (RMSE).
+The scores for Ridge were 0.6401 (Train), 0.6295 (Test) and 144.774 (RMSE).

 Then the following models were implemented: K-Nearest Neighbors Regression, Decision Tree Regressor, RainForest Regressor, Recurrent Neural Network associated with gridsearch and stacking techniques.

 Below is the benchmark table with the three models that had the best score among them.